DataDog/ddprof/docs/Build.md

 ### Setup

 Write your datadog keys in a `.env_perso.yml` file in the root of the repository.
-For now only the staging0 is necessary.
-Refer to the `.env.yml` file.
+Refer to the `.env.yml` file as a template.
 Configurations are taken from the test/configs folder.

 ### Run examples